-Turī.
+Turī, also $t\bar{u}r\bar{\imath}$.
 What this name refers to is very uncertain.
-The nun Subhā said her eyes were like those of a $tur\bar{\iota}$ (Thi.381) which suggests it might be a deer, as ancient Indians often compared women's eyes to those of a doe.
+The eyes of the nun Subhā were compared to those of a $tur\bar{\imath}$ (Thī 381) which suggests it might be a deer, as ancient Indians often compared women's eyes to those of a doe.
 However, the commentary says the name refers to a species of bird.
 On the other hand, Turī was the name of the wife of the god Vāsudeva.

 Tulasi.
-Basil, sometimes sulasī, Hindi tulsi, Ocimum sanctum (Ja.V,46; VI,536; Vin.IV,35).
+Holy Basil, Ocimum tenuiflorum (Ja V 46; VI 536; Vin IV 35) sometimes sulasī.
 A small many-branched herb with leaves covered with down and which grows throughout India.
 When crushed, the leaves have a pungent smell and taste and are chewed as a mouth freshener or an appetizer.
-Two other common species of basil are Ocimum gratissimim and

-Ocimum basilicum.
-Hindus consider Basil sacred to the family and the more religious will always have a bush growing somewhere near the house.
+Two other common species of basil are Ocimum gratissimum and Ocimum basilicum.
+Hindus consider basil sacred to the family and the more religious will always have a bush growing somewhere near the house.
 When boiled, the leaves give a bright yellow oil which has antibacterial and insecticidal properties.

 Tuliya.
-Indian Flying Fox, Pteropus giganteus (Ja.
-VI,537), an animal with a chestnut-brown coat, black ears and large black wings that are wrapped around its body when roosting, which it does by hanging upside down in trees.
+Indian Flying Fox, Pteropus giganteus (Ja VI 537), an animal with a chestnut-brown coat, black ears and large black wings that are wrapped around its body when roosting, which it does by hanging upside down in trees.
 This flying fox eats fruit and is found all over India.
-The commentaries give the flying fox the alternative name of 'tree dog' and say it has the colour of a reed flower.
+The commentaries give the flying fox the alternative name of 'winged cat' (pakkhibiļārā) and say it has the colour of a reed flower.
+See Pakkhabiļāla and Rukkhasunakkha.

 Tūla.
-Down from either trees, creepers or grasses (Vin.II,150).
+Down or cotton-like fibre from either trees, creepers or grasses (Vin II 150).
 It was used to stuff quilt blankets, pillows and mattresses.

 Tūlinī.
-A type of tree (M.I,128).
+A type of tree (M I 128).